 Cuts to Avoid When Making Jerky

-Here are two cuts that aren't suitable for making any jerky meat.
+Here are two cuts that aren't suitable for making jerky meat, even with a jerky gun.

 1. Rib Meat

 The fine grain of ribs makes cutting the beef into thin strips difficult since the meat crumbles under the blade.